 About the Program

-Since the Bank of America Racing Challenge began in 1993, the program has distributed more than $100 million to breeders and owners of racing American Quarter Horses.
+Since the AQHA Racing Challenge began in 1993, the program has distributed more than $100 million to breeders and owners of racing American Quarter Horses.

 Five divisions of the Racing Challenge program cover a wide spectrum of competition:

-- The Bank of America Championship Challenge race is a 440-yard race for 3-year-olds and up.
+- The AQHA Championship Challenge division is a 440-yard race for 3-year-olds and up.
 It showcases some of the industry's finest horses.

-- The Adequan Derby Challenge race is a 400-yard race for 3-year-olds.
+- The Adequan Derby Challenge division is a 400-yard race for 3-year-olds.

-- The John Deere Juvenile Challenge race is a 350-yard race for 2-year-olds.
+- The John Deere Juvenile Challenge division is a 350-yard race for 2-year-olds.

-- The Distaff Challenge race is reserved for fillies and mares 3-year-olds and up and ran at 400 yards.
+- The Cox Ranch Distaff Challenge division is reserved for fillies and mares 3-year-olds and up and ran at 400 yards.

-- The Distance Challenge race spotlights the distance specialists, running at 870 yards, and is open to all 3-year-olds and up.
+- The Lip Chip LLC Distance Challenge division spotlights the distance specialists, running at 870 yards, and is open to all 3-year-olds and up.

 In addition to recognizing the winners of each Challenge Championship race in the Fall, AQHA and its generous sponsors will recognize a leading jockey, trainer, owner and breeder.
 These individuals will be recognized at the Owner Recognition Brunch held the morning prior to the running of the AQHA Challenge Championship races.